Realizing the power of data science to advance cancer research and cancer care

 MD Anderson’sInstitute for Data Science in Oncology (IDSO) will harness the power of data and bring data science to every decision we make.
 This will accelerate the pace of our mission to end cancer and improve the lives of cancer patients and their families.

-“IDSO is designed to bend the knee of data science for MD Anderson’s mission to end cancer,” says David Jaffray, Ph.D., inaugural director for IDSO, and chief technology and digital officer and senior vice president for MD Anderson.
+“IDSO is designed to bend the knee of data science for MD Anderson’s mission to end cancer,” says David Jaffray, Ph.D., director of IDSO, and chief technology and digital officer and senior vice president for MD Anderson.

 The institute is dedicated to enabling the full power of data science.
 By achieving meaningful integration of diverse data, IDSO seeks to not only derive new insights but to use them through advanced, data-driven approaches and decision-making.
 Ultimately, this will advance drug discovery efforts and bring new, precise medicines to patients sooner, improving scheduling and access to care, enhancing safety and quality of care, and reducing the time between diagnostic procedures and treatment decisions.